accellera-official/systemc/unit_test/tlm/README.txt

       directory containing the systemc library.
    On Windows, the SYSTEMC and TLM environments variables should be used.

-   The multi_sockets test is dependent on the boos library, you will need to have an environment variable 'BOOST_HOME' set to build the test
+   The multi_sockets test is dependent on the boost library, you will need to have an environment variable 'BOOST_HOME' set to build the test